The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western

 where $u_j = u_j(v, v_j, 9)$ (see Equation (\ref{eq:u})).
 The gapper estimator \citep{Wainer1976aa} is based on the gaps of an ordered statistic, $x_j,x_{i+1},\dots,x_n$.
 It is defined as a weighted average of gaps:

 where weights and gaps are given by $w_j$ and $g_j$ respectively

-Spectroscopic galaxies with $v_j > 3\sigma$ are rejected as outliers during a further $\sigma$ clipping process.
-This procedure is iterated until no outlier galaxies remain or up to a maximum of 20 iterations ($k\leq20$).
+Spectroscopic galaxies with $v_j > 3\sigma$ were rejected as outliers during a further $\sigma$ clipping process.
+This procedure was iterated until no outlier galaxies remained or up to a maximum of 20 iterations ($k\leq20$).

-Analogous to the spectroscopic cluster redshift, the velocity dispersion is calculated 64 times after bootstrapping member galaxies.
-The mean of these results is adopted as the final value for the velocity dispersion, and the standard deviation is adopted as the uncertainty.
-The ratio of the numbers of flagged converged bootstrapping results to all converged bootstrapping results is stored as the velocity dispersion flag.
+Analogous to the spectroscopic cluster redshift, the velocity dispersion was calculated 64 times after bootstrapping member galaxies.
+The mean of these results was adopted as the final value for the velocity dispersion, and the standard deviation was adopted as the uncertainty.
+The ratio of the numbers of flagged converged bootstrapping results to all converged bootstrapping results was stored as the velocity dispersion flag.
 The closer it is to 1, the less robust the velocity dispersion is.

-\section{The \erass Identified Cluster and Group Catalog}
+\section{The \erass identified cluster and group catalog}

-The main outcome of this work is the determination of the optical properties (redshifts, richnesses, etc.) of the galaxy clusters and groups detected in \erass.
+The main outcome of this work is the optical properties (redshifts, richnesses, etc.; see Appendix \ref{sec:column_descriptions}) of the galaxy clusters and groups detected in \erass.
 Most extended X-ray sources are genuine galaxy clusters.
-However, AGN (or other point sources), as well as random background fluctuations and supernova remnants, may be detected as extended sources, inducing contamination among the cluster candidates.
+However, AGN (or other point sources), as well as random background fluctuations and supernova remnants may have been detected as extended sources, inducing contamination among the cluster candidates.
 The contamination rate is anti-correlated with the brightness of the source and its likelihood to be extended $\mathcal{L}_{\rm ext}$.
-Using simulations, \citet{Seppi2022} predicted that the purity is $\sim$97\% ($\sim$50\%) when considering a sample with $\mathcal{L}_{\rm ext}>3$ and above a flux limit of 8.0 (0.4) $\times10^{-13}$ ergs s$^{-1}$ cm$^{-2}$.
+Using simulations, \citet{Seppi2022} predicted that the purity is $\sim$97\% ($\sim$50\%) when considering a sample with $\mathcal{L}_{\rm ext}>3$ and above an average flux limit of 8.0 (0.4) $\times10^{-13}$ ergs s$^{-1}$ cm$^{-2}$.
 The \erass cluster candidate catalog is not strictly flux-limited because of the spatially varying exposure time.
-However, an approximate flux limit is $F_{500}\approx0.4\times10^{-13}$ ergs s$^{-1}$ cm$^{-2}$ \citep{Bulbul2023}.
+The precise limits are described by the selection function \citep[][in particular their Figure E.1]{Clerc2023}.
+However, an approximate flux limit in an aperture enclosing 500 times the critical density of the Universe at the cluster's redshift is $F_{500}\approx0.4\times10^{-13}$ ergs s$^{-1}$ cm$^{-2}$ \citep{Bulbul2023}.
 Depending on the science case, more or less pure and complete samples can be selected by applying cuts in $F_{500}$ or $\mathcal{L}_{\rm ext}$.